CONFLICTS OF INTEREST: COMPLIANCE DISCLOSURE REQUIREMENTS

 Other employees should file disclosure statements only if there is something to disclose.
 Vice presidents, deans, directors, and department heads/chairs are responsible for compliance with these disclosure requirements by staff members within their areas of administrative jurisdiction.

 IC 35-44.1-1-4 provides for the review of all potential conflicts of interest by the University of Southern Indiana Board of Trustees, which accordingly will evaluate specific situations disclosed.
-If the Board of Trustees finds that the situation involves a conflict of interest which, in its opinion, would be inappropriate, the public servant involved will be required to discontinue or divest himself or herself of the outside interest creating the conflict.
+If the Board of Trustees finds that the situation involves a conflict of interest which, in its opinion, would be inappropriate, the public servant involved will be required to discontinue or divest themself of the outside interest creating the conflict.

 Completed disclosure forms are to be returned to the Office of Vice President for Finance and Administration through the organizational structure for the approval required at each level.
 Completed and approved forms will be submitted to the Board of Trustees for final approval and transmission to the State Board of Accounts as required by statute.
 Typically, the Board will act at its January meeting.